pgillet/my-resume/webcontent/index.md

 ## Work experience

-Occupation or position held: **Big Data & Cloud Architect**
+Occupation or position held: **Data Engineer**
 :date: From August 2023 to -
 :round_pushpin: Toulouse, France
 `DevOps`
 Name of employer: [Exotrail](https://www.exotrail.com)
 Exotrail is a space service company from Palaiseau, Ile-de-France, France, founded in 2017.
 The company produces electric propulsion systems used in smallsats.
 It also develops an orbital transfer vehicle - the SpaceVan - for smallsats.
 Type of business or sector: new space :rocket:
-Main activities & responsibilities: DevOps engineering
+Main activities & responsibilities: DevOps engineering mostly, I don't really do data engineering yet...But data is coming!

 Occupation or position held: **Big Data & Cloud Architect**
 :date: From May 2018 to August 2023